Exam & Proctor Requests

 - Military Education Centers

 The proctor must have Internet access and understand instructions written in English.
-They must also provide a business address, phone number and email address.
+S/he must also provide a business address, phone number and email address.
 Public email addresses (Yahoo, Hotmail, etc.) will not be accepted.

 All exams will be sent by email or regular mail directly to the proctor.
 The exams will be sent a few days prior to the listed exam dates.